Tag Archives: academic

 To Quit or Not to Quit

-Cycling class.
-I hope that I will start seeing results instead of feeling as if I’m merely spinning my wheels if you know what I mean.
+Cycling classes.
+I hope to start seeing results instead of feeling as if I’m merely spinning my wheels, if you know what I mean.

 © M.A.
 Perez, 2013, All Rights Reserved